monetha/wallet-provider/README.md

 # Integrating a crypto wallet into your dApp

-## SDK for using wallets such as Metamask
+## SDK for using wallets such as

+- Metamask desktop
+- Metamask mobile
+- Opera crypto wallet

 ### Basic usage